AndrewCromar/websites/README.md

 # Ideas
 - Grandma's Weekly Newspaper.
 - All projects page.
-  - Has tags like, in progress, finished, given up, and more.
+  - Has tags like, in progress, finished, dropped, and more.

 # To Do
 - [x] Move all files from "./onyx" to src.